-- Have a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks and different technologies helps a lot in system design round.
+- Having a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks, and different technologies helps a lot in the system design round.

-- Amazon have a specific flavor of involving more of a web-based component in system design round.
+- Amazon has a specific flavor of involving more of a web-based component in the system design round.

-- On a Glassdoor data set designing an e-commerce store or URL shortner service popped out frequently.
+- On a Glassdoor data set designing an e-commerce store or URL shortener service popped out frequently.

 - ‘Bar raiser’ motive is to ensure the candidate is raising the bar not only for the specific team but for the whole company.
 Check the link Hire Like Amazon for more help.